Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

-We now define formally various moduli spaces that can appear at the end of one-dimensional spaces, as illustrated in Figure~\ref{fig:schematics-degeneration}. \begin{definition} Fix a one dimensional moduli space $\cM^B(\x,\y\semico\Source\semico\vec{P})$ (or $\cM$ for short) satisfying strong boundary monotonicity.
+Before stating this theorem, we define formally various moduli spaces that can appear at the end of one-dimensional spaces, as illustrated in Figure~\ref{fig:schematics-degeneration}, and place one more restriction on collisions of levels. {degeneration of holomorphic curves|seealso{end}} {end|seealso{degeneration}} \begin{definition} Fix a one dimensional moduli space $\cM^B(\x,\y\semico\Source\semico\vec{P})$ (or $\cM$ for short) satisfying strong boundary monotonicity.